logo

 Northern State University

 At Northern State University in Aberdeen, prospective counselors can earn a CACREP-accredited, 60-credit Master of Science in Education (MSEd) with a specialization in Clinical Mental Health Counseling or School Counseling.
-The program admits new students in the fall term and takes two years to complete, including summer terms.
-The degree comprises 36 credits of core counseling and research foundations courses, 15 credits in the area of specialization, and nine credits of work experience.
+The program admits new students in the fall term and takes two years to complete, including summers.
+The degree comprises 45 credits of core counseling and research foundations courses, six credits in the area of specialization, and nine credits of work experience.
 Students complete 100 hours of supervised practicum and 600 hours of supervised internship to gain hands-on experience in their chosen area of practice.
 Examples of core required courses include Assessment in Counseling; Theories of Counseling and Personality; and Multicultural Counseling.
 Students in the MSEd in Clinical Mental Health Counseling program also learn about psychopharmacology and diagnosis.
-Upon completion of the program, graduates will meet state academic requirements to become a Licensed Professional Counselor-Mental Health (LPC-MH).
+Upon completion of the program, graduates will meet state academic requirements to become Licensed Professional Counselors-Mental Health (LPCs-MH).
 The MSEd in School Counseling program also includes coursework in the school environment and guidance program development.
 This program meets state requirements to work as a K-12 school counselor in South Dakota schools.

 South Dakota State University